ricokahler/hocify/README.md

 This is unfortunate because it prevents us from using newer hook-based modules in our older class-based components.

-This library aims to soften that burden by giving you a reusable tool to convert some hooks into higher order components.
+This library aims to soften that prerequisite by giving you a reusable tool to convert some hooks into higher-order components.

 > **Disclaimer:** The purpose of "using hooks" within class components is more for compatibility of newer hook-based modules with older class-based components.
 If your component is already implemented as a function, then use the hook directly.
 If you're writing a new component, try writing it as a function component.